-Brent Strom returns to the Astros organization in 2014 as the Major League pitching coach in what will be his third ML stint as a pitching coach.
-He was originally the Astros pitching coach in 1996, and then later joined the Royals ML staff as pitching coach for two seasons (2000-01).
+Brent Strom was named to his current position with the Astros on Oct.
+22, 2013, in what is his third Major League stint as a pitching coach.
+He was originally the Astros pitching coach in 1996, and then later joined the Royals Major League staff as pitching coach for two seasons (2000-01).

-Strom, who has close to 35 years of coaching experience, spent the last six seasons (2008-13) with the St. Louis Cardinals organization, serving as the their minor league pitching coordinator (2012- 13) and minor league pitching instructor (2008-11).
-While with the Cardinals, he had success working with several of the talented young pitchers that helped lead St. Louis to the 2013 NL Pennant and the 2011 World Series title.
+Prior to rejoining the Astros, Strom, who has close to 35 years of coaching experience, spent six seasons (2008-13) with the St. Louis Cardinals organization, serving as their minor league pitching coordinator (2012- 13) and as a minor league pitching instructor (2008-11).

-Strom began his coaching career in Houston's organization in 1989, serving as a minor league pitching instructor for seven seasons (1989-95) before being elevated to the Major League pitching coach position in 1996.
-He also has spent time as a minor league coach with the Los Angeles Dodgers (1981-86) and as a pitching coordinator with the San Diego (1997) and Montreal/Washington organizations (1998-99, 2002-06).
+Strom first joined Houston's organization in 1989, serving as a minor league pitching instructor for seven seasons (1989-95) before being elevated to Major League pitching coach in 1996.
+Prior to originally joining Houston, he spent time as a minor league coach with the Los Angeles Dodgers (1981-86) and as a pitching coordinator with the San Diego (1997) and Montreal/Washington organizations (1998-99, 2002-06).

-Prior to playing professionally, Strom attended the University of Southern California, helping to lead the Trojans baseball team to two NCAA championships.
-In 1970, he was a First Team All-American alongside former Major League All-Star Burt Hooton.
+Prior to playing professionally, Strom attended the University of Southern California, helping lead the Trojans baseball team to two NCAA championships.
+In 1970, he was a First Team All-American in his final season at USC.
 His professional career began after he was drafted third overall in the secondary phase of the 1970 draft by the New York Mets.
 The secondary phase was designated for players who had been drafted and had not signed.
 Strom holds the distinction of being just the second person ever to have Tommy John surgery.

-Brent and his wife, Carrie, reside in Tucson, AZ.
+Brent and his wife, Carrie, reside in Tucson, Ariz.
 Carrie was crowned Mrs. America in 1979, representing New Jersey.
-The couple have three English bulldogs.
+The couple has two English bulldogs, Macie Mae and Bebe.